A year in, experts assess Biden's hits and misses on handling the pandemic

 An analysis from the Government Accountability Office last month found that the government used its authority "over 100 times to help address COVID-19 medical supply needs through September 2021."

 Still, "the main message here is too little, too late on masks and testing," says Wiley.
 In the current omicron surge, the nation's testing capacity has been severely crunched.
-As for quality masks, such as N95's and other high-filtration respirators, "it's kind of a Wild West market," she says, "There are counterfeits everywhere."
-From Wiley's perspective, the administration has made inadequate use of their supply chain authority, and their guidance to the public on how to procure and make the best use of masks and tests has been lacking.
+As for quality masks, such as N95s and other high-filtration respirators, "it's kind of a Wild West market," she says.
+"There are counterfeits everywhere."
+From Wiley's perspective, the administration has made inadequate use of its supply chain authority, and its guidance to the public on how to procure and make the best use of masks and tests has been lacking.

 From Turner's perspective, the current supply problems have less to do with underutilized federal authority and more to do with the virus itself.
 "Just because a supplier receives a sheet of paper that says produce, for example, 100 million N95 masks, folks have to be able to show up to work to make those, you have to be able to ship them," he says.
 "The virus has just been so bad that folks have been increasingly unable to keep up with the pace of demand."